-With vast expanses of soft, ivory sand, glistening, azure waters and verdant, tropical forest-covered hills, Khao Lak exudes natural beauty and mystique.
-The beach town, while smaller and less glamorous than nearby, and often overcrowded, Phuket, is coming in to its own as a highly coveted holiday destination.
-Full of beautiful rugged landscapes and modern amenities, Khao Lak offers visitors a quiet and relaxing retreat in which to explore Thailand’s stunning west coast and charming culture.
+With vast expanses of soft, ivory sand, glistening, azure waters and verdant, tropical forest-covered hills, Khao Lak holidays exude natural beauty and mystique.
+The beach town is admittedly smaller and less glamorous than nearby Phuket but also doesn't suffer the overcrowsing of its better known neighbour.
+Khao Lak is coming in to its own as a highly coveted holiday destination.
+Full of beautiful rugged landscapes and modern amenities, this is a destination that offers visitors a quiet and relaxing retreat in which to explore Thailand’s stunning west coast and charming culture.

 Known for its warm and friendly atmosphere and uncompromised beauty, Khao Lak truly is the ultimate paradise.
 The 12 kilometres of palm and casuarinas-fringed coastline, backed by a lush rainforest, makes for some of the most idyllic beaches and picturesque views.
 The town, which was hardest hit by the tsunami in 2004, has recovered to become a prime destination for sun-worshiping, adventure-seeking holidaymakers.
 With incredible dive sites, thrilling inland adventures and a vibrant culture, there isn’t much that this town can’t offer.